Long paths and cycles in subgraphs of the cube: A Tight Bound

-We now take our interaction graph $H= \{A,B,\overrightarrow E\} $ to be a bipartite multidigraph whose bipartition consists of the limbs of $a$ and $b$ respectively.
+We now look towards an slightly altered construction for $H$.
+Let our interaction digraph $H= \{A,B,\overrightarrow E\} $ again be a bipartite multidigraph whose bipartition consists of the limbs of $a$ and $b$ respectively.
 Again we additionally adjoin Core$(a)$ and Core$(b)$ to $A$ and $B$ respectively if they are non-empty.
-Add a directed edge to $H$ for every endblock $E$ in $G_a$ from $K\in A$ to $L\in B$ if $E$ is an endblock of limb $K$ with $x_E\in K$ and $p(x_E)\in L$.
-Similarly add a directed edge to $H$ for every endblock $F$ in $G_b$ from $L\in B$ to $K\in A$ if $F$ is an endblock of limb $L$ with $x_F\in L$ and $p(x_F)\in K$.
-Note again that every limb in $H$ has outdegree at least 1 as it contains an endblock.
+For each endblock $E$ of $G_a$, adjoin a directed edge to $H$ from $K\in A$ to $L\in B$ if $E$ is an endblock of $K$ and $p(x_E)\in L$.
+Similarly, for each endblock $F$ of $G_b$, adjoin a directed edge to $H$ from $L\in B$ to $K\in A$ if $F$ is an endblock of $L$ and $p(y_F)\in K$.
+Note again that every limb in $H$ has outdegree at least $1$ as it contains an endblock.